Self-employed tax deductions: A cheat sheet

 6 – Taxes

-Believe it or not, your own business taxes offer some small business tax breaks.
+Believe it or not, your own business taxes offer some self-employed tax breaks.
 In fact, you may deduct certain federal, state, local, and foreign taxes directly related to your business as an expense.

 7 – Employee and contract worker wages